benel2606/Hourly-Forecast/README.md

 ## The services
-- Leaflet- is the open-source JavaScript library for interactive maps.
+- Leaflet- The open-source javaScript library for interactive maps.
 - OpenWeatherMap- The API provides Geojson file with 3 hour forecast data.

 ## Screenshot